 Now that the holidays have more or less arrived, don’t forget my shop!
-Click here or on the link in the menu bar above.
+Click here.
 You’ll find gear such as aprons and luggage tags, PLUS my latest book, Photos for No Apparent Reason 2015.
 Remember, subscribers to the blog get a discount of 20% on the book until the end of November.
 The subscriber discount drops to 10% on December 1, so SUBSCRIBE (on the form at right) and ORDER SOON.
 You’ll love the gifts you can buy for yourself and others, and I’ll appreciate you all the more!

 As I was casting about for the next blog topic, I realized that, of course (facepalm), if you live in Florida you probably have out-of-state visitors, especially during the holidays.
 After the first couple of days, and especially after you’ve exhausted the amusement park possibilities, you might be at a loss as to what to do with them.